williamdlees/dn_annotate/readme.md

 An IMGT-gapped V database is also required for the workflow.
 V-gapped databases are not distributed with IgBlast, but can, for example, be downloaded from IMGT.
 The V-gapped database must contain all sequences in the ungapped database.
 It  doesn't matter if it contains other sequences, although they will not be used.
-If you do not have a gapped database covering all the sequences in the ungapped database,ungenot you can generate one using the `gap_sequences` tool in the [receptor-utils package](https://williamdlees.github.io/receptor_utils/_build/html/index.html).
+If you do not have a gapped database covering all the sequences in the ungapped database, you can generate one using the `gap_sequences` tool in the [receptor-utils package](https://williamdlees.github.io/receptor_utils/_build/html/index.html).
 Please note that the gapped germline set MUST conform to the 'standard' IMGT alignment with no insertions or deletions: in other words, the second conserved cysteine must be at codon 104: this is a requirement of the Changeo package and many other .downstream tools.